Frequently Asked Questions & Requirements

 - Have an open sore/wound

 It is an owner’s responsibility to inform staff of any symptoms or recent illness prior to bringing dogs into the facility.
 We understand that some symptoms don’t present themselves immediately.
-Dogs exhibiting these symptoms will be sent home, and possibly may require a vet visit before returning.
+Dogs attending daycare or boarding who exhibit these symptoms will be separated from all other dogs, and will be sent home.
+Depending on the type and severity of the symptom, they may require a vet visit before returning.

 Any dogs getting over an Upper Respiratory Infection can return to daycare following 7 days of being symptom-free.
 Starting the day AFTER the last cough, count 7 days.